ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-07-07-custom-saas-accounting-application-development.md

 ### What is an accounting application?

 A good accounting application is essential in the accounting world.
-The [definition](https://us.intacct.com/accounting-application) of accounting application is “a software program that captures and records all accounting transactions.”
+The [definition](https://us.intacct.com/accounting-application) of accounting application is "a software program that captures and records all accounting transactions."
 This type of software has many different functions which are divided into functional modules.
 Some examples of this include:

 - Accounts receivable
 - Accounts payable